 Playing is how children learn about the world, and during the summertime there are tons of activities to keep kids busy.
 From riding bikes to playing tag with neighborhood friends, there are a lot of different ways for young kids to learn through play.
 Today’s Parenting Tip has some ideas for activities you can do with your kids that will not only get your kids outside but can help you track developmental milestones as well.

 The Importance of Developmental Milestones

 Developmental milestones refer to specific moments that help keep track of a child’s growth.
 Examples include taking a first step, displaying empathy, and more.
 Taking the time to play with your child is critical to their development.
-Not only does this help you form a lasting bond, but helps you teach your child life skills and allows you to monitor their development.
+Not only does this help you form a lasting bond, but it also helps you teach your child life skills and allows you to monitor their development.

 Tracking your child’s development is also important for another reason.
-In case your child is experiencing delays, you will want to bring anything you notice up to your pediatrician as soon as possible!
+In case your child is experiencing delays, you will want to bring anything you notice up to your pediatrician as soon as possible.
 While all children develop differently, there are general rules of thumb that can be useful for parents.
-The CDC has put together a great resource called Milestones in Action.
-This resource can help you visualize these milestones and give a rough idea of a timeframe to follow.
+The CDC has put together a great resource called Milestones in Action—this resource can help you visualize these milestones and give a rough idea of a time frame to follow.

 Double Duty: Ideas for Play and Developmental Milestone Tracking

-Hold a scavenger hunt: A scavenger hunt is a great activity for several reasons.
-Not only can you easily adapt a scavenger hunt to suit the age of your children, but it helps you track several milestones at different ages.
+Hold a scavenger hunt: A scavenger hunt is a great activity for several reasons: not only can you easily adapt a scavenger hunt to suit the age of your children, but it helps you track several milestones at different ages.

 - Milestone example: Around the age of two, children can usually recognize and point to objects when they are named.
 This is also the time when children can follow simple instructions.
 For example you could show your children a picture of a ball, ask them to name it, and then tell them to find one you’ve hidden in your backyard.